The 7 Biggest Google AdWords Truths That Small Businesses Don’t Want to Hear

 One of the easiest things to do with a Google AdWords campaign is to cut costs.
 You can go into any well-performing Google AdWords campaign and cut costs off the bat.
 You will most likely improve ROI consistently over the first three months.

-However, after that point you’ll start to notice your volume of sales is decreasing.
-You will start lowering the bids for more keywords, pausing ad groups and all of a sudden you get a wake-up call.
+However, after that point, you’ll start to notice your volume of sales is decreasing.
+You will start lowering the bids for more keywords, pausing ad groups, and all of a sudden you get a wake-up call.
 What just happened?
 Your initial success didn’t turn into sustainable performance gains.

 What happened was that you started pausing keywords that didn’t result in any direct conversions, but they “fed” the other keywords.
-This blog post isn’t long enough to go into detail, but know that if you don’t use other attribution models than last click, or trust your gut feeling, then you will never get the full benefits of Google AdWords advertising.
+This blog post isn’t long enough to go into detail, but know that if you don’t use other attribution models than the last click, or trust your gut feeling, then you will never get the full benefits of Google Ads advertising.